mikegowen/react-starter/README.md

 This permits your client to talk to your server even though they are not on the same domain.

+## Install Axios

+`npm install axios`

+This replaces `fetch` for communicating with our Express server.

 ## Create a server folder

 `mkdir src/server`